victronenergy/dbus_generator/README.md

 [![Build Status](https://travis-ci.org/victronenergy/dbus_generator.svg?branch=master)](https://travis-ci.org/victronenergy/dbus_generator)

 Python script taking care of generator start/stop based on battery status and/or AC load.
-To be used on the Color Control GX.
+To be used on a GX device.

-The CCGX internal relay can be used to start a generator using its internal relay.
-With this script you can set conditions to make the relay open or close.
+With this script you can set conditions to start or stop the generator.

+Currently the script supports the following configurations
+- Controlling a generator using Relay0 on a GX device; the `com.victronenergy.generator.startstop0/Generator0` path is used
+- Controlling a Fischer Panda generator that is connected through CAN-bus; the `com.victronenergy.generator.startstop0/FischerPanda0` is used

 Available conditions:
 - Manual